ANA-POTJE/ML_Model_for_Movie_Review_Sentiment_Analysis/README.md

 # STEP 3: Extracting the features & Training a classifier
 For the feature extraction we used:
    - CountVectorizer (Scikit-learn) to count the frequency that words occurs in the text (BAG OF WORDS).
-   - TfidfTransformer (Scikit-learn) to re-balance the counts according with size of reviews / number of occurrences (TF-IDF).
+   - TfidfTransformer (Scikit-learn) to re-balance the counts according with size of reviews / number of occurrences (TF-IDF).<br />
-Finally the model was trained using Multinomial Naive Bayes classifier (MultinomialNB from Scikit-learn).
+Finally the model was trained using Multinomial Naive Bayes classifier (MultinomialNB from Scikit-learn).<br />
 A PIPELINE was used for Feature extraction and Training steps (Pipeline from Scikit-learn).

 # STEP 4: Evaluating the classifier
-To evaluate the model we used Accuracy_score and Confusion_matrix metrics, both from the Scikit-learn library.
+To evaluate the model we used Accuracy_score and Confusion_matrix metrics, both from the Scikit-learn library.<br />

-PS1: These other models below were also used in STEP 3:
+PS1: These other models below were also used in STEP 3:<br />
-     Linear Support Vector Classification (LinearSVC from Scikit-learn) and Stochastic Gradient Descent (SGDClassifier from Scikit-learn)
+     Linear Support Vector Classification (LinearSVC from Scikit-learn) and <br />
+     Stochastic Gradient Descent (SGDClassifier from Scikit-learn)<br />

 PS2: HYPERPARAMETERS for SGD were tuned using GridSearchCV from Scikit-learn.